Clear Search

 Biography

-Dr. Davis received her Ph.D. in Molecular Genetics at the University of Georgia (Athens, GA)) where she completed groundbreaking work in model organisms on developmental functions of steroid signaling during Drosophila metamorphosis.
+Dr. Davis received her Ph.D. in Molecular Genetics at the University of Georgia where she completed groundbreaking work in model organisms on developmental functions of steroid signaling during Drosophila metamorphosis.
 Her postdoctoral training in Functional Genomics and Systems Biology at Yale School of Medicine (Human Genetics) and the University of Chicago (Human Genetics and Institute for Genomics and Systems Biology) led to key elements of the ModENCODE project, showing the genome-wide and tissue-specific dynamics of hormone receptor binding.
 In addition, her postdoctoral training in Cancer Health Disparities at University of Chicago at the Interdisciplinary Center for Health Disparities led to her current work on biological determinants of cancer health disparities.

 She began her current research program with specific focus in breast cancer, expanding into prostate and gynecological cancers in recent years.
-Dr. Davis is a pioneer in the field of “disparities genomics,” including Davis lab findings that uncovered unique genetic signatures and epigenetic mechanisms, in both breast and prostate tumors of African and African American patients.
+Dr. Davis is a pioneer in the field of “disparities genomics,” including findings that uncovered unique genetic signatures and epigenetic mechanisms, in both breast and prostate tumors of African and African American patients.
 Specifically, her work indicates that mechanisms associated with aggressive tumor progression, including cell signaling and immunological responses, are associated with genetic ancestry.
 Her current findings involve utilizing quantified ancestry to unravel genetic vs environmental influences in tumor biology among race/ethnic groups.
 Dr. Davis has uncovered novel opportunities to develop precision medicine applications in minority populations, including lending her expertise to co-lead the Polyethnic 1000 projects, as an Ethnicity Scholar for the New York Genome Center, a concerted effort to increase knowledge of genomic profiles of underrepresented minority cancer patients.
-Her work is a prime example of how inclusion of diverse ethnic groups can empower research designs for discovery of novel genetic risk and gene network modifications that result in unique tumor biology.
+Her work is a prime example of how inclusion of diverse ethnic groups can empower research design for discovery of novel genetic risk and gene network modifications that result in unique tumor biology.

 BCRF Investigator Since